espocrm/documentation/docs/administration/formula.md

 will return `{token1}`.

-The slash sign `/` is define the start and the end of a REGULAR_EXPRESSION.
+The slash character `/` defines the start and the end of a REGULAR_EXPRESSION.

 #### string\matchAll
 `string\matchAll(STRING, REGULAR_EXPRESSION, [OFFSET])`